The Iron Snake: Background

 A similar end-of-the-world myth speaking of snakes of iron appears in the Hopi tradition of the New World as the fourth sign on Hopi tablets.

 In literature

 In 1965, Ronald Hardy published a book about the building of the East African Railroad called The Iron Snake (Collins, London).

-The Iron Snake also appears as the title of a novel about the same railroad by John Gaudet published by Brandylane Publishers, Richmond, Virginia.
+The Iron Snake is the title of a novel about the same railroad by John Gaudet published by Brandylane Publishers, Richmond, Virginia.